Spanish

 What next?

 Studying Spanish will give you excellent career opportunities and life-long skills in today’s international market.
 Knowledge of another language makes you more employable and stands out in job applications.
 Spanish is good proof of the “breadth” required by universities seeking to recruit, for example, medical students.
-The department has an excellent record of accomplishment with many students going on to university to study a Spanish course, which often includes a year working or studying abroad.

 Apply Online